 Our quarterly and annual operating results may fluctuate significantly in the future, which makes it difficult for us to predict our future operating results.
 From time to time, we may enter into collaboration agreements with other companies that include development funding and significant upfront and milestone payments and/or royalties.
 Accordingly, our revenue may depend on development funding and the achievement of development and clinical milestones under any potential future collaboration and license agreements and sales of its product candidates, if approved.
 These upfront and milestone payments may vary significantly from period to period and any such variance could cause a significant fluctuation in our operating results from one period to the next.
-In addition, we measure compensation cost for stock-based awards made to employees at the grant date of the award, based on the fair value of the award as determined by our Board, and recognize the cost as an expense over the employee's requisite service period.
+In addition, we estimate the grant date fair value, and the resulting stock-based compensation expense, using the Black-Scholes option-pricing model and recognize the cost as an expense over the employee's requisite service period.
 As the variables that we use as a basis for valuing these awards change over time, the magnitude of the expense that we must recognize may vary significantly.
 Furthermore, our operating results may fluctuate due to a variety of other factors, many of which are outside of our control and may be difficult to predict, including the following:

-- the timing and cost of, and level of investment in, research and development activities relating to LUM-201 and any future product candidates, which will change from time to time; - · our ability to enroll patients in clinical trials and the timing of enrollment;
+- the timing and cost of, and level of investment in, research and development activities relating to LUM-201 and any future product candidates, which will change from time to time; - our ability to enroll patients in clinical trials and the timing of enrollment; - the cost of manufacturing LUM-201 and any future product candidates, which may vary depending on FDA guidelines and requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional product candidates and technologies; - · the timing and outcomes of clinical trials for LUM-201 and any future product candidates or competing product candidates; - · changes in the competitive landscape of our industry, including consolidation among our competitors or partners; - any delays in regulatory review or approval of LUM-201 or any of our future product candidates; - the level of demand for LUM-201 and any future product candidates, should they receive approval, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our products candidates, if approved, and existing and potential future drugs that compete with our product candidates; - competition from existing and potential future drugs that compete with LUM-201 or any of our future product candidates; - our ability to commercialize LUM-201 or any future product candidate inside and outside of the United States, either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements;

-- the cost of manufacturing LUM-201 and any future product candidates, which may vary depending on FDA guidelines and requirements, the quantity of production and the terms of our agreements with manufacturers; - expenditures that we will or may incur to acquire or develop additional product candidates and technologies; - the timing and outcomes of clinical trials for LUM-201 and any future product candidates or competing product candidates; - changes in the competitive landscape of its industry, including consolidation among our competitors or partners; - any delays in regulatory review or approval of LUM-201 or any of our future product candidates; - the level of demand for LUM-201 and any future product candidates, should they receive approval, which may fluctuate significantly and be difficult to predict; - the risk/benefit profile, cost and reimbursement policies with respect to our products candidates, if approved, and existing and potential future drugs that compete with our product candidates; - · competition from existing and potential future drugs that compete with LUM-201 or any of our future product candidates; - our ability to commercialize LUM-201 or any future product candidate inside and outside of the United States, either independently or working with third parties; - our ability to establish and maintain collaborations, licensing or other arrangements; - our ability to obtain any economic benefit from the monetization of the PRV; - · our ability to adequately support future growth; - · potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile global economic environment.
+- our ability to adequately support future growth; - potential unforeseen business disruptions that increase our costs or expenses; - future accounting pronouncements or changes in our accounting policies; and - the changing and volatile global economic environment.